ibexa/documentation-user/docs/getting_started/discover_ui.md

 !!! note "Site context"

     Changing the site context results in the [Content Tree](#content-tree) showing content items that belong to the selected website.
-    The appearance of Content items can also change if they use different designs or languages depending on the [SiteAccess](../website_organization/multisite.md#siteaccess) settings.
+    The appearance of content items can also change if they use different designs or languages depending on the [SiteAccess](../website_organization/multisite.md#siteaccess) settings.

 ![Top bar with site context selector](img/top_bar.png "Top bar with site context selector")